JohnKenardy/Prog-Sec/README.md

 This project will create a report and an application for inventory tracing. i.e. working out where inventory is, how much of it you have, who supplies it etc.

-## TO DO LATER - Features

-- Feature 1
-- Feature 2
-- Feature 3
-- Feature 4

 ## Utilised Software:

 ![Ubuntu Version](https://img.shields.io/badge/Ubuntu%20Server%20Version-20.04.5%20LTS-informational)